bernd/insomnia/docs/insomnia/graphql-for-openapi.md

 category-url: api-design
 ---

-Insomnia has auto-detection for GraphQL APIs documented through OpenAPI.
+Unetus has auto-detection for GraphQL APIs documented through OpenAPI.
 To enable auto-detection your GraphQL API must be documented with the following values before generating debugging requests:

 * Path must be `/graphql`
 * Method must be POST